 Another point of reference in international comparisons is the Eijfinger and Geraats (2006) transparency index (the 'EG index').
 This index is based on Geraats (2002) conceptual framework for transparency and reflects the different stages of the decision-making process.
 It distinguishes five aspects of transparency.
 Political transparency is transparency regarding the objectives for monetary policy.
 Economic transparency is transparency regarding the economic information used for monetary policy.
 Procedural transparency is transparency about the way monetary policy decisions are made.
 Policy transparency is transparency about policy decisions.
-Operational transparency is transparency and unanticipated disturbances.
+Operational transparency is transparency about the effects of monetary policy and unanticipated disturbances.

 Compared to other leading inflation targeting central banks, CBC receives a lower score, see Figure 2.
-The Bank loses points on procedural transparency, policy transparency and operational transparency.
+The Bank loses points on procedural transparency, policy transparency and operational transparency.19